Biden to welcome Israel’s Herzog to White House | KRDO

 Herzog is due to address Congress a day later, allowing for a bipartisan show of support for a top strategic ally in the Middle East.
 He is only the second Israeli president to deliver an address to both houses of Congress; the first was his father, Chaim Herzog, in 1987.

-Herzog is a former political rival of Netanyahu, but in his current role he has sought to bridge differences between the government and members of the opposition.
+Herzog is a former Labor Party leader who once ran for Prime Minister against Netanyahu, but in his current role he has sought to bridge differences between the government and members of the opposition.

 In a statement, Herzog’s office said his visit is intended “to strengthen the relations and the partnership between the US and Israel, and to reflect the deep ties between the countries which are placed above all controversy.”